-This brochure is to provide you water quality information that was compiled during 2017.
+This brochure is to provide you water quality information that was compiled during 2018.
 Included are details about where your water comes from, what it contains, and how it compares to Federal and State standards.
-Last year, we conducted more than 264 tests for total coliform bacteria.
-RMWD routinely monitors the distribution system for drinking water constituents of concern.
+Rainbow Municipal Water District (RMWD) routinely monitors the distribution system for drinking water constituents of concern.
+Last year, in addition to dozens of other water quality tests, we conducted 264 tests for total coliform bacteria.
 The State Water Resources Control Board - Division of Drinking Water (SWRCB-DDW) requires that no more than 5% of the water samples collected per month may test positive for total coliform.
 RMWD was in compliance for the entire year.